Air quality in Delhi, Noida, Gurugram falls to ‘poor category’, likely to deteriorate

 Delhi’s air pollution typically worsens during the winter months from October to December.
 The AQI was in the “poor category” for six consecutive days after it began to decline on October 7 for the first time in over three months.
 It deteriorated to the “very poor” category for the first time this season on October 13.

-The Environment Pollution (Prevention and Control) Authority on Monday asked Uttar Pradesh and Haryana governments to be ready to shut down thermal power plants that do not meet the requirement laid down in 2015.
-On the same day, Delhi Chief Minister Arvind Kejriwal urged the Union Environment Minister Prakash Javadekar to hold monthly meetings with the chief ministers of Delhi, Uttar Pradesh, Haryana and Punjab on the matter.
+The Environment Pollution (Prevention and Control) Authority on Monday asked the Uttar Pradesh and Haryana governments to be ready to shut down thermal power plants that do not meet requirements laid down in 2015.
+On the same day, Delhi Chief Minister Arvind Kejriwal urged Union Environment Minister Prakash Javadekar to hold monthly meetings on pollution with the chief ministers of Delhi, Uttar Pradesh, Haryana and Punjab.

 The Delhi Pollution Control Committee had last week banned the use of electricity generator sets of all capacities – whether running on diesel, petrol or kerosene – in order to curb the pollution.
 The committee had also declared the whole of the Union Territory of Delhi as an Air Pollution Control Area.
-It said Delhi faces grave air pollution during winters, and the levels of pollutants like PM 2.5 and PM 10 cross the prescribed standards for ambient air quality.
-The committee added that operation of electricity generator sets running on petrol, diesel and kerosene has been identified as one of the sources of air pollution in the Capital.
+It said Delhi faced grave air pollution during winters, and the levels of pollutants like PM 2.5 and PM 10 cross the prescribed standards for ambient air quality.
+The committee added that the operation of electricity generator sets running on petrol, diesel and kerosene had been identified as one of the sources of air pollution in the Capital.